```html ```

 • The duck meatballs are wonderful!
 Also, we love the Kabocha squash soup that they bring to the table.

-• The fresh ingredients make this Seattle restaurant a mush-try on a visit!
+• The fresh ingredients make this Seattle restaurant a must-try on a visit!

 • Cocktails to try at Hannyatou bar: Sparkling Plum cocktail, Tokyo Hai, lots of sakes to choose from too!